-Simply praying for the godchild/godparent relationship during your usual service on May 5th is an easy way to get involved.
+Simply praying for the godchild/godparent relationship during one of your usual services is an easy way to get involved.
 Download prayers and other resources to help from this page.

 Simple prayers to say

 These are simple written prayers you could have up on a screen or on a service sheet for everyone to join in and say.

 Version A – just for godparents with actions

 Loving God, thank you for the joy of being a godparent.
 [All godparents wave hands enthusiastically]

 Help my godchild to reach out to others with love [hands stretched outwards]

 And grow in faith every day. [hands folded as in prayer]

 Version B – for godparents and godchildren to say together